Ontotext-AD/terraform-aws-graphdb/README.md

 **Logging**

-To enable the logging feature the first thing that you should do is to switch the `deploy_logging` variable to `true`.
+To enable the logging feature the first thing that you should do is to switch the `deploy_logging_module` variable to `true`.

 There are several logging features that can be enabled with the following variables: